JacquesCarette/Drasil/code/stable/sglpend/SRS/mdBook/src/SecNFRs.md

 <div id="correct"></div>

-Correct: The outputs of the code have the [properties of a correct solution](./SecCorSolProps.md#Sec:CorSolProps).
+Correctness: The outputs of the code have the [properties of a correct solution](./SecCorSolProps.md#Sec:CorSolProps).

 <div id="portable"></div>

-Portable: The code is able to be run in different environments.
+Portability: The code shall be portable to multiple environments, particularly Windows, Mac OSX, and Linux.